panzerdp/dmitripavlutin.com/posts/149-react-usereducer/index.md

 `user` is a property that holds the information about the user to add.

-The action object is interperted by the reducer function (described below).
+The action object is interpreted by the reducer function (described below).

 ### C. Dispatch function